 \section{Introduction}

-Accurate and prompt property prediction plays an essential role in discovering and designing novel materials.
-First principle (viz., ab initio) methods \citet{RN4} are commonly used to calculate the properties of candidate materials.
-However, ab initio methods based on either Density-Functional Theory (DFT) or wavefunction theories are relatively time-consuming.
+Accurate and rapid prediction of physical properties plays an essential role in discovering and designing novel materials. \textit{Ab initio} methods \cite{simunek2006hardness} \cite{soler2002siesta} are commonly used to predict the properties of a material.
+However, \textit{ab initio} methods, such as Density-Functional Theory (DFT) \cite{obot2015density} and wave function theories \cite{booth2013towards}, are time-consuming.
 An alternative method is to predict these properties using machine learning (ML) technologies.
-By modeling the material structure and atomic interactions, ML algorithms are much faster than DFT and are expected to provide similar accuracy \citet{RN34} .
+By modeling the material structure and atomic interactions, ML algorithms are much faster than DFT calculations and yet provide similar accuracy \cite{RN34}.